powderflask/django-nifty-attachments/README.md

 *"Private" file attachments for a Django Model, with permissions-based access control and without Generic FK.*

-> This package is built on top of [django-attachments](https://github.com/atodorov/django-attachments), originally developed by [atadorov](https://github.com/atodorov).
+> This package is a re-write of [django-attachments](https://github.com/atodorov/django-attachments), originally developed by [atadorov](https://github.com/atodorov).

 > `django-nifty-attachments` is free software distributed under the MIT License.